brsloan/warewoolf/README.md

 A minimalist novel-writing system designed to be usable without a mouse.
 Allows you to compose, sort, and reorder chapters, then compile them into one file (or export to separate files).

-It is designed especially to work well for those who write first drafts in plain text-based workflows, as is common with distraction-free writing devices such as the Astrohaus Freewrite, Alphasmart Neo, or various stripped-down applications.
+It is designed especially to work well for those who write first drafts in plain-text-based workflows, as is common with distraction-free writing devices such as the Astrohaus Freewrite, Alphasmart Neo, or various stripped-down applications.

 ## Two Ways To Write In Plain Text For Import Into WareWoolf